Evertras/lakitu/README.md

 our Ansible purely for practice/simplicity.
 The point is to play with Ansible as if we were targeting regular machines that live somewhere else.

+Additionally, Ansible Galaxy is used more sparingly than it might otherwise be, because the point is to explore writing custom Ansible roles.

 Ansible is installed via the Makefile using a Python virtual environment.

 ### Nomad